 “Grace to you and peace from God the Father and our Lord Jesus Christ…”

-Paul launches his normal greeting of “grace and peace.”
+Paul launches Galatians with his customary greeting of “grace and peace.”
 This salutation bestows blessing upon the Galatians.

 Grace to you

 Grace is God’s goodwill and work toward us.
 We do not work for grace because grace is what God does.
 It is all that He is free to do for us because of the cross of Christ (Ga 1:4).

 There is an inner rest to our souls, knowing that we have God’s goodwill and work in our lives.
 We possess no peace without grace first blessing our souls.
 Grace always precedes peace in these greetings.
 Because of the death of Christ for our sins, there is no alienation between God and us.
 More than that, we have an ongoing sense of God’s sovereign work in our souls.